pegasystems/pega-datascientist-tools/README.md

 - A port of the `cdh_utils` module with utilities to e.g. easily read a Pega dataset export.
 - Two classes in `model_report.py` to generate reports from the ADM datamart.
+- A number of methods within `IHanalysis.py` file to get insight into interaction history data

 The Python code does not build a package/library so to use it clone the github repository.
 To import the module type